binaricorn/mfadt-majorstudio-1/Assignments/day5.md

 You can see that there are still small problems with the head of the dog yet I am pretty happy with the result.

 It will be fun if I make this plan into digital one, color it, and print it with harder and thicker paper.
-In addition, I would like to make this daschund bark whenever I call him, maybe using arduino kit.
+In addition, I would like to make this dachshund bark whenever I call him, maybe using arduino kit.